Accept Cookies & Privacy Policy?

 Additionally, QA can seriously become a roadblock challenge for backend engineering teams, in case when in-house developers are stuck combing through a product for bugs opposed to focusing on the next build.
 In the ideal world developers should be looking ahead at programming what’s next, and not get stuck endlessly critiquing their own creations.

-Q3.
-What is the biggest fallacy when appointing an in-house test team ?
+Q) What is the biggest fallacy when appointing an in-house test team?

 Even with a team having a robust personnel count dedicated solely to QA, how often can tests be running?
 Eventually, any team will hit full capacity, with a backlog of scheduled tests.
 One ingenious way of avoiding this is starting off with an unlimited testing model, something that is only possible with multiple testing in phases in particular.